RedisTimeSeries/RedisTimeSeries/docs/commands/ts.add.md

 <note><b>Notes:</b>
 - When specified key does not exist, a new time series is created.

+  if a [COMPACTION_POLICY](/docs/stack/timeseries/configuration/#compaction_policy) configuration parameter is defined, compacted time series would be created as well.

 - If `timestamp` is older than the retention period compared to the maximum existing timestamp, the sample is discarded and an error is returned.
 - When adding a sample to a time series for which compaction rules are defined:
   - If all the original samples for an affected aggregated time bucket are available, the compacted value is recalculated based on the reported sample and the original samples.